+/YOU ARE COMFORTABLE staying emotionally distanced from negative feelings related to the state of our society or our planet.
 The benefit is that this saves you from stress, and may help you stay focused on your daily reality.
 The downside is that you may miss engaging from the heart, and connecting with your deeper values and with others suffering or in need, which can be a very powerful experience.
-You are present with your head, but not necessarily with your heart and soul.